 Throughout the 1980s Freeman played five nights a week in the Marc Pruett Band, at Bill Stanley’s Barbecue and Bluegrass in Asheville.
 In 1974, 1993, 1994, and 1995, he won the fiddle contest at the Mountain Dance and Folk Festival.
 He was one of five fiddlers (with Benton Flippen, Audrey Hash Ham, Red Wilson, and Josh Goforth) chosen to represent the variety of traditional fiddle styles in North Carolina on UNC-TV’s Folkways series.
 Freeman has appeared on more than forty different albums, including five of Raymond Fairchild‘s records and two of the Crowe Brothers’.

 Nowadays, Arvil Freeman continues to give fiddle lessons, and performs regularly as a member of the Stoney Creek Boys, the house band for Asheville’s Shindig on the Green.

-The North Carolina Arts Council will honor Arvil Freeman with the prestigious North Carolina Heritage Award in May, 2018.
+The North Carolina Arts Council honored Arvil Freeman with the prestigious North Carolina Heritage Award in May, 2018.

 Arvil Freeman plays for concerts and workshops, solo or with the Stoney Creek Boys.